Gozala/work/index.md

 Reimagining medium for the web, that is not just a client application a.k.a web browser.
 The True User Agent had been recurring objective of small team at Mozilla that I had opportunity to be a part of.

-User interface for the new generation web engine [Servo][], fit for the future and adequate for volumes of information that conventional browsers were failing to manage, was the goal of the [browser.html][] project.
+User interface for the new generation web engine [Servo][], fit for the future and adequate for volumes of information that conventional browsers were failing to manage, was the goal of the [browser.html](./browserhtml) project.
 Empowered by [user research][] I have took part in exploring several concepts.

 #### Frame free web

 A **website art-directing the experience** was the future in which browser is an OS in disguise _(a.k.a [Firefox OS][])_.
 There was no place for ugly frame around the web, so we developed minimal chrome that like chameleon would adapt and blend in with the the content.
-[Read more][Frame free web]
+[Read full story](./frame-free-web)

 #### Web Cards

 Concept reimagined tab strip (a.k.a Needle in a Haystack) as neatly organized, filterable list of cards, each capturing essence of the page.
-[Read more][Web Cards]
+[Read full story](./web-cards)

 #### Web Clips

 Web clips reimagined bookmarks as **cards clipping most valuable content** from the web building it's heat map as a replacement for the long list of addresses.
-[Read full story][Web Clips]
+[Read full story](./web-clips)

 #### Web Highlighter

 Highlighter concept was an attempt to fill the need of **collecting and sharing content** on the web.
 Allowing user to capture any selection from the web page into a catalog that could be annotated and shared.
-[Read full story][Web Highlighter]
+[Read full story](./web-highlighter)

 #### Perspective UI

 Servo browser user interface as an HTML file in the cloud that you can fork to customize.
-In this iteration we dropped [cards concept][web cards] and pushed browser chrome into a third dimension [Read more][Perspective UI]
+In this iteration we dropped [cards concept](#Web_Cards) and pushed browser chrome into a third dimension [Read full story](./perspective-ui)

 #### Lossless Web Navigation with Trails